Montserrat-Anguera/escapegenecalculator/README.md

 ## Introduction

 This code was provided to me by Sarah Pyfrom.
+It takes tsv files from `data/raw_read_counts` as input and outputs a variety of csv files.